U.S. flag

 3.3 Frequency and Schedule

-We will automatically set expiration dates and issue new keys.
-API keys will be made available in the USCIS Torch API Developer Portal.
-Consumers are required to anticipate these periodic key rotations by replacing their old API keys with new keys to avoid any service disruptions.
+API keys are available in the USCIS Torch API Developer Portal.
+We will automatically set expiration dates as outlined in 3.2 Key Rotation Policy.
+Consumers are required to replace their old API keys with new keys to avoid any service disruption.

 3.4 Grace Periods

-• Both old and new API keys may be active during this period.
+• Both old and new API keys will be active during this period.

-• API keys can be immediately revoked if compromise is suspected or upon user request.
+• API keys will be immediately revoked if compromise is suspected or upon user request.

 • USCIS will use the email address listed as the Primary Contact on the Developer Portal Attestation Form, submitted by third-party vendors during the App Demo Process.